This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a BSI treated?

 Treatment depends on what caused your stroke, and your signs and symptoms.
-Caregivers will check your breathing, blood pressure, temperature, and ability to swallow.
+Healthcare providers will check your breathing, blood pressure, temperature, and ability to swallow.

 - Medicines: The type of medicine you need depends on the type of stroke you had.
 You may need medicine to improve your blood's ability to clot and stop the bleeding.
 You may instead need medicine to break up blood clots, or to prevent them from forming.
 You may also need this type of medicine after bleeding is controlled, to prevent a clot from forming.
 You may also need medicine to lower a fever, treat diabetes or high cholesterol, or prevent seizures.
 Medicine may be given to keep your blood pressure at a certain level if it is too high or too low.